hddm-devs/kabuki/README.rst

 * Easy model specification: It is quite trivial to convert an existing PyMC model to kabuki.
-* Models are classes: The resulting kabuki model is one class with methods for setting the nodes to the MAP, sampling from the posterior, saving and loading models, plotting output statistics etc.
+* Models are classes: The resulting kabuki model is one class with methods for setting the nodes to their MAP, sampling from the posterior, saving and loading models, plotting output statistics etc.
 * Easy interface: New model variations can be constructed and